What is File Server? Examples, Types, Features, Benefits & Working

 • Users access files through a set of protocols, such as Network File System (NFS), File Transfer Protocol (FTP), and Secure File Transfer Protocol (SFTP).

-• File servers can be dedicated or non-dedicated, with dedicated servers providing services solely to other computers and non-dedicated servers offering services to multiple networks.
+• File servers are able to work as dedicated or non-dedicated.
+Dedicated servers provide the services solely to other computers, and non-dedicated servers offering services to multiple networks.

 • They are going to use for several objectives like as backup, collaboration and storage for line-of-business applications.